eduagarcia/lm-evaluation-harness-pt/README.md

 ## Portuguese Evaluation Tasks

-The evaluation suite (`pt_benchmark`) includes a diverse set of tasks covering different capabilities.
+The evaluation suite includes a diverse set of tasks covering different capabilities.
 The evaluations primarily use few-shot examples (typically 3 to 25, depending on the task) to assess model performance in context.

 | Task Alias      | Description                                           | Few-shot | Main Metric | Baseline | Link/Source                                                                 |
 |-----------------|-------------------------------------------------------|----------|-------------|----------|-----------------------------------------------------------------------------|